Sy-FAR: Symmetry-based Fair Adversarial Robustness: Class-Level Fairness: Experiment Results

-\subsection{Run-time Comparison}
+\subsection{Run-Time Comparison}

 We compare the computational cost of \defense{} against the baseline methods on the \pubfig{} dataset using a VGG16 backbone.
 Experiments were conducted on a cluster node equipped with a single NVIDIA TITAN Xp GPU (12 GB), and the reported times are averaged across ten independent runs. \figref{fig:runtime-comparison} shows that \defense{} is substantially more efficient than \faal{} and \specnorm{}.
-By contrast, \faal{} is nearly five times slower that \defense{} because of its bi-level optimization procedure that repeatedly solves inner adversarial updates for fairness-aware weighting. \specnorm{} also incurs a significant slowdown---more than a factor of two---stemming from the need to compute the spectral norm of confusion matrix via singular value decomposition once per epoch.
+By contrast, \faal{} is nearly five times slower than \defense{} because of its bi-level optimization procedure that repeatedly solves inner adversarial updates for fairness-aware weighting. \specnorm{} also incurs a significant slowdown---more than a factor of two---stemming from the need to compute the spectral norm of confusion matrix via singular value decomposition once per epoch.
 By comparison, standard adversarial training serves as the baseline cost (30 minutes/epoch), and \defense{} adds only a negligible overhead on top of it, since the $O(K^2)$ operations from the confusion matrix (\secref{sec:tech:alg}) are minor compared to the far larger cost of weight updates and adversarial example generation.
+Additional run-time analysis is included in \ifArxiv \appref{app:scalability}. \else the extended version. \fi